 One of the biggest advantages we have as bloggers is each other.
 We’re a team and share all the blogging duties: writing, photography, editing, answering comments, and planning future posts.
 From the beginning our Prime Directive has been that our blog is about fun, and when it stops being fun, we’ll stop blogging.
 One of the huge advantages of having two contributors is that if one or the other isn’t particularly motivated to write, the other takes up the slack – kind of like tag-team wrestling.

-Also, we have different interests and styles, which gives us a wide range of topics, and that seems to appeal to our readers.
+Also, we have different interests and styles – giving us a wide range of topics – and that seems to appeal to our readers.

 How does our writing process work?